todd-dsm/mac-ops/README.md

 Automation to build a great MBP Desktop with a base configurtion for DevOps people.
 Before you can build anything, you first need the tools.

-This needs refactorign but its still better than starting from scratch.
+This needs refactoring but its still better than starting from scratch.
 If you find value in it, please feel free to fork/use it.

 ***